 - Get in contact with your lender if you’re having trouble making repayments.
 This can help you avoid the fees mentioned above that you’ll be charged for paying later.
 Lenders are usually willing to help and able to sort out payment plans with you if you run into trouble, so they should be your first point of call.

 - Only apply for a loan amount you can afford.
 Before you submit your desired loan amount, try and work out what the minimum amount you can get by on.
 Consider the fees you’ll need to pay and how even a slightly higher loan amount will increase your repayments.

-- Don’t take out several short term loans at once.
-If you already have a short term loan and have not completely repaid it, do not apply for another loan.
+- Don’t take out several short-term loans at once.
+If you already have a short-term loan and have not completely repaid it, do not apply for another loan.
 This can make your repayments unmanageable and send you into a debt spiral that can be difficult to get out of.